broadcastutilities/BUAS/CONTRIBUTING.md

 ### Issues

 #### Create a new issue
-If you spot a bug or have an idea to make Easy Icecast2 better, open a new issue.
+If you spot a bug or have an idea to make BUicecast better, open a new issue.
 Check before if a issue already exists, if a relevant issue exists, please don't make a duplicate issue.

 #### Solve an issue
 Scan through our existing issue to find one that interests you.
 If you find an issue to work on, you are welcome to open a PR with a fix.